• Full Time

 Seeking a hands-on leader, comfortable making real-time decisions.

-• Opportunity to work on high-impact rail and rolling stock projects across North America
+• Opportunity to play a key leadership role in a growing, national rail organization and work on high-impact rail and rolling stock projects across North America.

 The Perfect Candidate :

-• Trade certification in Welding, Heavy-Duty Mechanics, Electrical, or a related skilled trade, or equivalent practical experience.
+• Erade certification in Welding, Heavy-Duty Mechanics, Electrical, or a related skilled trade, or equivalent practical experience.

 • Prior experience in a foreman, lead hand, or supervisory role is strongly preferred.